2009–10 Watford F.C. season: 2009

 Watford did not play another game for two weeks, due to international fixtures.
 On the resumption of club football, they faced Barnsley and Plymouth Argyle, who were both near the bottom of the Championship at the time.
 Watford changed to a 4–5–1 formation for the home match against Barnsley, with Jon Harley replacing Sordell.
 Their other change to the starting lineup was an enforced one.
-Captain Jay DeMerit suffered an injury whilst on international duty with the USA, and was replaced by Dale Bennett, who made his Football League debut.
+Captain Jay DeMerit suffered an injury whilst on international duty with the US, and was replaced by Dale Bennett, who made his Football League debut.
 Graham scored the only goal of the game with a close-range finish in the 54th minute.
 Watford's clean sheet was their first in the league since March.
 Playing the same formation, they recorded an identical result at Plymouth, with Tom Cleverley's early goal proving decisive.
 For both of these wins, Watford's defence consisted entirely of players who had progressed from their youth system.

 Former Watford player Heiðar Helguson rejoined Watford on loan from QPR on 15 September 2009, and his first game was as a substitute against Leicester City.
 With Watford trailing 2–0 at half time, Mackay changed from a 4–5–1 formation to a 4–4–2, with striker Helguson replacing attacking midfielder Henri Lansbury.
 Helguson's impact was immediate.
 He set up Graham for Watford's opening goal, before scoring twice to put Watford into a 3–2 lead.
 However, Helguson suffered an injury shortly before the end of the match, and Ellington replaced him for the final ten minutes.
 Leicester subsequently equalised, and the match ended 3–3.
 A total of 3,389 Watford fans attended the away match against Reading, who were managed by ex-Watford manager Brendan Rodgers.
 Former Watford player Grzegorz Rasiak scored Reading's goal, in a match that also saw Jobi McAnuff and Brynjar Gunnarsson facing their former club.
 Graham equalised for Watford, and despite a red card for Ellington, the match finished as a draw.
 Preparation for Watford's game against Coventry City was affected by a virus affecting six first-team players.
 Will Hoskins scored his first goal of the season, but Coventry scored three goals to inflict Watford's first home defeat of the season.
 Four days later Cardiff City defeated Watford 4–0; Watford's heaviest home league defeat since January 2004.